-It is also an offence to burn any materials on industrial premises, trade premises or which has come from a business which will create dark smoke.
+It is also an offence to burn any materials on industrial or trade premises or which has come from a business, which will create dark smoke.
 This includes; plastics, oil, paint, rubber, mattresses, sofas, tyres, painted or coated wood, chipboard and particle board.

 Smoke and ash from a commercial bonfire can also cause an actionable statutory nuisance.